w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 With all these options, one can decide to modify the price of the collection's items and who can mint, receive or buy items in that collection.
 Time constraints are available with `startBlock` and `endBlock` parameters.
-It is thus possible, for example, to create a schedule in which holders of items in collection A (`HolderOf` parameter) will be able to claim for free a limited number of NFTs from Collection X (`maxSupply` parameter) only within a specific time frame.
-You can modify the parameters so anyone can buy more NFTs from Collection X.
+It is thus possible, for example, to create a schedule in which holders of items in collection A (`HolderOf` parameter) will be able to claim a limited number of NFTs from Collection X (`maxSupply` parameter) only within a specific time frame.
+You can modify the parameters so anyone can buy more NFTs from Collection X. Note that items are never free as even if they could not have a price, transaction fees always apply.

 This can be useful for events such as Hackathons where participants who bought a ticket receive the NFT ticket from Collection A. Then, all holders of at least one item in Collection A (i.e. all